katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 ### Get notified when a local notification has been triggered
 The `notification.local.ontrigger` interface can be used to get notified when a local notification has been triggered.

-The listener has to be a function and takes the following arguments:
+The listener must be a function and takes the following arguments:
  - id: The ID of the notification
  - state: Either *background* or *foreground*
  - json: A custom (JSON encoded) string

-**Note:** The event is only being invoked in background if the app is running and is not suspended!
+**Note:** The event is only invoked in background if the app is running and is not suspended!

-#### Further informations
+#### Further information
-- See the [onclick][onclick] event of how a listener can be registered to be notified when the user has been clicked on a local notification.
+- See the [onclick][onclick] event for registering a listener to be notified when the user has been clicked on a local notification.

 ```javascript
 window.plugin.notification.local.ontrigger = function (id, state, json) {};